Chloezhang96/Welcome/README.md

 ### Stats 141B : Data & Web Technologies for Data Analysis

 In this course, I've done data extraction through web scraping, api calls, and thorough exploratory data analysis involving visualization and statistical and machine learning techniques.
-In one project, to explore more: [document](https://github.com/Chloezhang96/github-page/hw5.ipynb), I analyzed a collection of data sets from the San Francisco Open Data Portal and Zillow.
+In one project, to explore more: [Exploration of SF data](https://github.com/Chloezhang96/github-page/blob/master/hw5.ipynb), I analyzed a collection of data sets from the San Francisco Open Data Portal and Zillow.
 By asking few questions that I am interested in, I explored the dataset and found some interesting findings about SF crime rates and housing price.
 I used SQL to extract and read information.
 To better illustrate the findings, I applied maps from Geopandas by matching Zipcodes and matplotlib to compare the results.
 Under each question, I wrote the analysis of the findings

       github-page/hw5.ipynb